 I thank Senator Freeman and her co-sponsors for introducing this Private Members' Bill.
 As has been said, the online world brings enormous benefits.
 We see these benefits in our everyday lives, from small business owners using new technologies to improve their products and services to families communicating with loved ones abroad in an instant.
 However, as the online world becomes more present in our day-to-day lives, we are increasingly aware that it presents risks, especially to vulnerable members of society, including children.

-Online safety for all, but especially for children, is a priority for the Government.
-For this reason, the Government will not oppose the passage of Senator Freeman's Bill tonight.
-Our commitment to online safety is most clearly demonstrated by the publication and ongoing implementation of the Action Plan for Online Safety 2018-2019.
+Online safety for all but especially for children is a priority for the Government.
+For this reason, the Government will not oppose the passage of Senator Freeman's Bill.
+Our commitment to online safety is most clearly demonstrated by the publication and ongoing implementation of the Action Plan for Online Safety 2018-19.

-I take this opportunity to highlight some of the highly important work ongoing under the action plan.
-The National Advisory Council for Online Safety, which I chair, was established as part of the action plan.
+I take the opportunity to highlight some of the highly important work ongoing under the action plan.
+The National Advisory Council for Online Safety which I chair was established as part of the action plan.
 The council is a multi-stakeholder forum with a broad membership drawn from key stakeholder groups, including non-governmental organisations and industry.

 I will first address the issue of the definition of "harmful materials" in the Bill.
 The definition in section 3(2) of the Bill contains four parts.
 In the first three parts of this subsection, the Senator has set out to define the type of activity that could be regulated.
 This type of definitional work is absent from the Digital Safety Commissioner Bill.
 The fourth part of the subsection refers to content containing "encouragement of any unsafe practices which would severely endanger the health and wellbeing of the child".
 Section 3(4) provides that the Minister for Children and Youth Affairs or the Minister for Communications, Climate Action and Environment may make regulations specifying "further circumstances in which material is to be regarded as harmful".
 Given the serious and criminal nature of the sanctions provided for in section 5 of the Bill, the language here would need to be clearer as to whether the proposed regulatory authority, in this case the Commission for Communications Regulation, would be required to interpret this part of the definition or whether this part of the definition would only be in effect once regulations had been prepared by either Minister.

-Online safety is for all, but especially for our children.
-It is a priority of this Government.
-It is one we are pursuing through the Action Plan for Online Safety 2018-2019 and at a European level - for example, through the upcoming implementation of the audiovisual media services directive.
-As I said earlier, the Government will not oppose the passage of the Senator's Bill on Second Stage.
+Online safety is for all but especially for children.
+It is a priority of the Government.
+It is one we are pursuing through the Action Plan for Online Safety 2018-19 and at a European level - for example, through the upcoming implementation of the audiovisual media services directive.
+As I said, the Government will not oppose the passage of the Senator's Bill on Second Stage.
 Given the similarities between the intention of this Bill and that of the Digital Safety Commissioner Bill 2017, it might be useful for the Oireachtas Joint Committee on Communications, Climate Action and Environment to consider the issues identified in the Bill.

-I note the Minister of State has a closing statement as well.
+I note the Minister of State has a closing statement also.
 He can only speak once.
 Is he happy with his contribution?

 That is it.